javierbrea/cypress-localstorage-commands/README.md

 ### Installing Node events

-__⚠ In order to support preserving localStorage across Cypress spec files, the plugin's Node events must be installed also.__
+__⚠ In order to support preserving localStorage across Cypress spec files, the plugin's Node events must be installed also.__ Otherwise, localStorage will be preserved only across tests in the same spec file.

 In the `cypress.config.js` file: